greycloudss/Interest-Calculator/README.md

-# Loan Calculator Application
+# Loan Interest Calculator

-## Overview

-The Loan Calculator Application is a JavaFX-based tool designed to assist users in calculating different types of loans, including Linear, Exponential, and Annuential loans.
-Users can input the loan amount, interest rate, and duration, and the application will display the total payment, monthly payment, and a graphical representation of the monthly payment over time.
+This project is a simple loan interest calculator built using Java and JavaFX.
+It allows users to calculate loans with three different interest methods: Linear, Exponential, and Annuential loans.
+The application provides a graphical interface for easy interaction and a visual representation of monthly payment calculations.

 ## Features

-- **Loan Types**: Supports multiple loan types (Linear, Exponential, Annuential).
+- **Three Loan Types**: Calculate loan interest using Linear, Exponential, and Annuential methods.
-- **Graphical Representation**: Visualizes monthly payments using a line graph.
-- **User-Friendly Interface**: Intuitive GUI built with JavaFX.
+- **Graphical Interface**: User-friendly interface built with JavaFX.
+- **Monthly Payment Chart**: Displays a graphical representation of monthly payments.
-- **Input Validation**: Handles invalid input gracefully, ensuring a smooth user experience.
+- **Input Validation**: Ensures accurate and valid data input to prevent errors in calculation.

 ## Used